ThatStella7922/battery-webhook/dcbattwebhook-swift/DefaultsUsed.md

 - MacSendOnUnplugged
   - Bool, stores whether the user has chosen to send battery info when unolugging their Mac (false by default)
 - MacSendOnHitFullCharge
-  - Bool, stores whether the user has chosen to send battery info when their Mac hits 100% charge (false by default as not yet implemented)
+  - Bool, stores whether the user has chosen to send battery info when their Mac hits 100% charge (false by default)

 ### Service Specific Settings
 The way these are constructed is as follows: